rosesplace/Pokemon-catch-minigame/README.md

   - `quests.json` (daily quests)
   - `eggs.json` (egg timers & claims)
 - Keep **assets/** and **overlay.html** in the same folder as `pokecharm.exe`
 - Start the bot **before OBS** so the overlay connects automatically
+- Make the bot either a MOD in your chat or a VIP